What is pneumonia?

 Pneumonia is an infection of the deep parts of the lungs called the alveoli.

-This is where oxygen is transferred into the blood from the air, but during pneumonia the alveoli are invaded by bacteria (eg the pneumococcus) or viruses (eg influenza or COVID-19) which then causes the alveoli to fill up with fluid and white cells in an attempt by the body to kill the bugs.
-Alveoli filled with fluid and cells is called consolidation and shows up on the X-ray, and is also why patients with pneumonia become breathless as there is less lung available to transfer oxygen into the blood.
+This is where oxygen is transferred into the blood from the air, but during pneumonia the alveoli are invaded by bacteria (eg the pneumococcus) or viruses (eg influenza) which then causes the alveoli to fill up with fluid and white cells in an attempt by the body to kill the bugs.
+When alveoli are filled with fluid and cells, this is called consolidation and this shows up on the X-ray, and is also why patients with pneumonia become breathless as there is less lung available to transfer oxygen into the blood.
 If the pneumonia spreads to affect the edge of the lung, then it can inflame the membrane that covers the lung called the pleura.
-This causes a lot of pain, especially on breathing in, and is called pleurisy.
+This causes a lot of pain, especially on breathing in, and this is called pleurisy.

 What causes pneumonia?